frictionlessdata/tableschema-swift/README.md

     * Apple platforms, specifically iOS and macOS
        * Full functionality in iOS >= 10 and macOS >= 10.12
     * Linux, limited by features available in `swift-corelibs-foundation`
- * No external dependencies apart from using `Foundation`.
+ * Apple's `Foundation` framework is the only dependency
-    * Independent from any one particular physical representation.
+ * Independent from any one particular physical representation

 ## Implementation Status
 Being a draft implementation means APIs have not been solidified and are subject to change.
 However, much of the foundation has been laid, there is a testing suite to keep what should be working in check, and it is being used in at least one shipping product over a subset of the available features.
 The approach has been implementing features on an as-needed basis.